 Can you name three ways to keep your body healthy?
 Chances are, you can rattle off more than three pretty easily: exercise, drink water, get sleep, etc… What about three methods for keeping your brain in shape?
 This one’s a little harder.
 Despite the fact that our brain’s health has a direct effect on our… read more

 It happened again.
 You just got off the phone with your parents, and you can’t shake that annoyed and slightly exasperated feeling.
-Maybe they changed the subject when you tried to describe your work-related stress, or made a passive comment about your relationship status.
-For whatever reason, you feel misunderstood and slightly disconnected from your… read more
+Maybe they changed the subject when you tried to describe your stress, or made a passive comment about your relationship status.
+You’ve been trying to improve your relationship with your parents, but for… read more

 Aging men and women, particularly the latter, have long felt pressured to hide their gray hair.
 In the 1930’s, Jean Harlow bleached her hair because she felt that her reputation as a platinum blonde was essential to her career.
 During World War II, Clairol ran ads referring to gray hair as a “heartless dictator,” claiming… read more